Diana-M0407/HW5_LEX_SCANNER-YACC_PARSER/README.md

 - Evaluate valid arithmetic expressions using +, -, *, /, unary minus, integers, and parentheses.
 - Invalid expressions and division by zero print:
      Entered expression is invalid!

+Notes:
+- Expressions must strictly follow the grammar rules
+- Some expressions like 4*-2 may be considered invalid depending on grammar interpretation
+- Use parentheses when necessary: 4*(-2)

 ---